Saatva Down Alternative Comforter

 Best for: Sleepers who want a single-piece top layer with no system complexity.
 Decorative options are wider because the outer fabric is the visible surface.
 Good value at mid-price ranges.

-A duvet (the insert) is a bag of down or synthetic fill with no decorative exterior — it is meant to go inside a cover.
+A duvet (the insert) is a bag of down or synthetic fill with no decorative exterior.
+It is meant to go inside a cover.
 The duvet cover is the visible and functional outer layer.
 This separation means the cover absorbs all daily wear, body oils, and sweat, and washes weekly like a sheet.
 The insert, protected inside the cover, needs washing only 1-3 times per year.

 Washing: Cover: weekly (or every 1-2 weeks minimum).
 Insert: 1-3 times per year.
 This regime is more hygienic over time because the cover gets genuinely clean weekly rather than the entire thing washing less frequently.